JauntyJJS/jaunty-blogdown/content/blog/2023-09-19-ESC-Congress-2023/index.md

 -   Cannot inform if a regulatory agency will approve the treatment.

-    -   A [clinical trail](https://www.nejm.org/doi/full/10.1056/NEJMoa1908655)<sup>1</sup> on Sacubitril-Valsartan did not have a statistically significantly result in lowering rate of total hospitalizations for heart failure and death from cardiovascular causes among patients with heart failure but it was later [approved](https://www.medscape.com/viewarticle/945936) by the FDA to treat preserved ejection fraction (HFpEF).
-On the other hand, a [clinical trial](https://www.nejm.org/doi/full/10.1056/NEJMoa2025797)<sup>2</sup> on Omecamtiv Mecarbil had a statistically significantly result but was later [declined](https://www.medscape.com/viewarticle/988948) by the FDA to treat preserved ejection fraction (HFpEF)
+    -   A [clinical trail](https://www.nejm.org/doi/full/10.1056/NEJMoa1908655)<sup>1</sup> on Sacubitril-Valsartan did not have a statistically significantly result in lowering rate of total hospitalizations for heart failure and death from cardiovascular causes among patients with heart failure but it was later [approved](https://www.medscape.com/viewarticle/945936) by the FDA to treat heart failure with preserved ejection fraction (HFpEF).
+On the other hand, a [clinical trial](https://www.nejm.org/doi/full/10.1056/NEJMoa2025797)<sup>2</sup> on Omecamtiv Mecarbil had a statistically significantly result but was later [declined](https://www.medscape.com/viewarticle/988948) by the FDA to treat heart failure with preserved ejection fraction (HFpEF)

 ### What p-values can do